boardroom-inc/protocol-Info/README.md

 ### New Content Folders
 New content folders will dynamically display a new item under the 'Resources' tab.
 Raise a new PR by following the steps below:

+1. Create a new folder inside protocol folder. _The Folder name will be the sub nav item displayed under resources in sidebar._
+2. Add content inside the folder by adding new files.
+3. Raise a PR with the changes.

+### New Files
-1. Create a new file in the calls folder of the protocol. _The Filename will be the title displayed in the 'Calls' tab list._
+1. Create a new file in the Dynamic folder of the protocol. _The Filename will be the title displayed in the 'Folder' tab list._
-2. Add the call agenda and relevant meeting notes in the markdown file.
+2. Add Content in the markdown file.
 The contents of the file will be displayed in the respective page.
 3. Raise a PR with the changes.

 ### New Calendar Events